userflux/browser-js/README.md

     - `defaultTrackingProperties` - An object containing any default properties to be sent with every event.
 Defaults to an empty object
     - `trackSession` - A boolean indicating whether or not to track sessions with an unique identifier.
 Defaults to `true`
     - `customQueryParamsToCollect` - An array of strings used to define which custom query parameters to auto collect and include in event properties.
 Defaults to none.
+    - `disableUserIdStorage` - A boolean indicating whether or not to store the provided user id in storage.
+Defaults to `false`

 ## 3. Tracking events